CEBergin/CEBergin.github.io/_projects/SMSA.md

 i += 1
 {% endhighlight %}

-All of this was behind the scenes, all this event gives us is a nicely populated MongoDB database to pull from later on, which the Graphical User Interface will display to our users.
+As this was behind the scenes, all this function gives us is a nicely populated MongoDB database to pull from later on, which the Graphical User Interface will display to our users.

 ![MongoDB Post Build](/assets/images/MongoDBPostBuild.PNG){:class="img-responsive"}